arcalot/arcalot.github.io/docs/arcaflow/contributing/typing.md

 ### Lists, maps

-Lists a7nd maps can have constraints on the minimum or maximum number of items in them (inclusive).
+Lists and maps can have constraints on the minimum or maximum number of items in them (inclusive).

 ### Objects